 1. Separate API design into several layers

 At MindK, we recommend splitting your API into 3 layers, each responsible for a single requirement.
-These layers (depicted in the picture below) will sit between the client and the API logic.
+These layers (depicted in the picture below) will sit between the client and the API logic:

 2. Choose your architectural style: REST vs SOAP

 There are two common approaches to API architecture – REST and SOAP.
 Below you can find their main differences:

 |Simple Object Access Protocol (SOAP)||Representational State Transfer (REST)|